analysiscenter/nbtools/nbtools/nbstat/README.md

 Options are separated into four sections:

-* main options to filter the table and control how many processes are shown.
+* Main options to filter the table and control how many processes are shown.
-* column options to control displayed information for each process.
+* Column options to control displayed information for each process.
-* table options to configure the formatting.
+* Table options to configure the formatting.
-* other options.
+* Other options.

 ### Main options
 * `positional argument` — allows to filter the index (the first column) based on regular expression.